MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 ```

 Some proxies require authentication.
 The format of the `HTTP_PROXY` or `HTTPS_PROXY` environment variables should include the authentication, such as `HTTPS_PROXY="https://username:password@proxy-server:port"`.
 For details, see [How to configure proxies for the Azure SDK for Python](/azure/developer/python/sdk/azure-sdk-configure-proxy?tabs=bash).

-## Error: Subscription not found

-Assuming that you have not incorrectly typed a subscription name or ID, this error occurs when a resource provider is not registered in the active subscription.
-For example, if you want to execute `az storage account create`, the `Microsoft.Storage` provider must be registered.
-To register a resource provider, see [Azure resource providers and types](/azure/azure-resource-manager/management/resource-providers-and-types).

 ## Service principals